thedigicraft/Atom.Tracker/README.md

 # Atom.Tracker
 Simple time tracker web application for tasks.
 Stores the tasks in a simple json file.
 Great tool for freelancers to log their time.
 [Try it yourself with the demo!](http://alanquandt.com/plugins/Atom.Tracker/)

+## Video Series
+After creating this project, I created a video tutorial series that walks you through building this project from start to finish.
+Check out the video series here!
+[Learn AJAX with jQuery and PHP](https://www.youtube.com/playlist?list=PLAkMqlQoeMeggmlTJn8QLzOTohUYpHzGa)

 ##### Notice
 **You _need_ ```short_open_tags=On``` in php.ini**